LLNL/UnifyFS/docs/testing.rst

 To run any of these examples manually, refer to the :doc:`examples` documentation.

-The UnifyCR examples_ are also being used as integration tests with continuation integration tools such as Bamboo_ or GitLab_.
+The UnifyFS examples_ are also being used as integration tests with continuation integration tools such as Bamboo_ or GitLab_.

 ------------